 Increased wait times

-On the other side of things, it does take time for restaurants to pack up orders and deliver them, so there is a trade-off in either taking on an employee or hiring food delivery services that can pick it up from your restaurant.
+It does take time for restaurants to pack up orders and deliver them, so there is a trade-off in either taking on a team member or hiring third-party services that can pick it up from your restaurant.

 Some people actually like waiting for their food, while others do not.
 It's a bit of a gamble when deciding to offer delivery because people can be in-patient or see it as a distraction from their busy day, and they may ultimately choose elsewhere.